 In this lesson Excel displays the default column width as:

-8.43 characters is Excel's default column size (meaning that 8.43 characters can be displayed in each cell using the default Calibri font).
+8.43 characters is Excel's default column size (meaning that 8.43 characters can be displayed in each cell using the default Calibri font and font size).

 Pixels are the tiny dots that make up a computer display.